snoor-madih/colors-project/README.md

 ### Where to get the icons?
 Use Font awesome.
-If you don't know about it, you can find how to use it here.<br>
+If you don't know about it, you can find how to use it [here](https://www.w3schools.com/icons/fontawesome_icons_intro.asp).

-To learn more about font awesome, visit their website.
+To learn more about font awesome, visit their [website](https://fontawesome.com/).